jcchincheong-bb/The-Knock-Lock/idea/2-Project-Description.md

 mode, but this time alerting user with a beep that door is unlocked, when naturally the door is closed, the piezo electric sensor triggers the comparator, and hence gets system in normal mode to close the door.
 After a few seconds of inactivity the system goes back into power saving mode.

-See [Appendix A](2.1-Product-Flowchart.md) for a flowchart of the detection logic.
-Also see [Appendix B](2.2-Preliminary-BOM.md) for a preliminary parts list.
+See [Appendix B](2.1-Product-Flowchart.md) for a flowchart of the detection logic.